el3um4s/strani-anelli-blog/_posts/2022/2022-08-03-3-ways-to-use-ms-access-mdb-files-with-nodejs-javascript/2022-08-03-3-ways-to-use-ms-access-mdb-files-with-nodejs-javascript.md

 There is a problem that has been bothering me for some years.
 I have a few hundred databases in mdb format (Microsoft Access 2000) full of data from a quarter of a century, and I don't want to lose them.
 This is a complex problem, because it concerns several issues.
 The databases are still in use, so I can't just replace them.
 Furthermore, being the result of a ten-year accumulation, they are very spaghetti code.
 Finally, those who use these databases often know almost nothing about computers.

-Important: these are databases used by voluntary organizations.
+Important: these databases are used by voluntary associations.
 They often run on old, obsolete, low-memory, low-performance computers.
 And they are mostly Windows PCs.

 Finally, as a last requirement, they must be able to work even in situations where there is no internet connection.
 Better to be completely offline most of the time.
-The passage of data from one machine to another must be able to take place quickly and easily, using USB sticks or CDs.
+The passage of data from one machine to another must be quick and easy, using USB sticks or CDs.

 I've tried various solutions, but couldn't find one that worked.